as

 Confirm The service component starts

-See if your updateStatus() calls being picked up.
-This confirms the service component can be started without crashing.
+See if your updateStatus() call is picked up.
+If it is, the service component will start without crashing.

-To do this, begin capturing logs before running kepler device launch-app com.your.app.id.interface.provider and you should be able to watch your service component get through its start-up sequence.
-You should see logs corresponding to your service component name, and see if any crashes occur during this phase.
-The logs are located after registerHeadlessEntryPoint() (onStartService) entrypoint is reached.
+You can check on your updateStatus() call by capturing logs before running vega device launch-app com.your.app.id.interface.provider, and watch your service component get through its start-up sequence.
+Check the logs corresponding to your service component name, and see if any crashes occur during this phase.
+Find the logs after you reach the registerHeadlessEntryPoint() (onStartService) entrypoint.

-If you don't see this, you may see logs indicating a failure or crash.
-In that event, Vega Crash Debugging Documentation is a useful reference.
+If you have a failure or crash according to the logs, you may find the Vega Crash Debugging Documentation a useful reference.

 Confirm the handler is called

-Once you are confident your service is starting successfully, confirm that your service properly registers a handle using setHandlerForComponent() .
+Once you are confident your service is starting successfully, confirm that your service properly registers a handle using setHandlerForComponent().
 You can add logs around this invocation to confirm this path is getting hit.
-You will see equivalent logs from for handle_set_response_handler for your service component ID to confirm.
+You can find equivalent logs from for handle_set_response_handler for your service component ID to confirm.